Persian carpet: Vertical looms

 The technically more advanced, stationary vertical looms are used in villages and town manufactures.
 The more advanced types of vertical looms are more comfortable, as they allow for the weavers to retain their position throughout the entire weaving process.
 The Tabriz type of vertical loom allows for weaving of carpets up to double the length of the loom, while there is no limit to the length of the carpet that can be woven on a vertical roller beam loom.
 In essence, the width of the carpet is limited by the length of the loom beams.

-There are three general types of vertical looms, all of which can be modified in a number of ways: the fixed village loom, the Tabriz or Bunyan loom, and the roller beam loom.
+There are three general types of vertical looms, all of which can be modified in a number of ways: